neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Serious users should peruse the init and run procedures.
-The run chain that eventually calls :func:`fadvance` is
+The run chain that eventually calls :hoc:func:`fadvance` is

 .. code-block::
     none